Healing Your Body with Massage

-Latoya has been a massage therapist for ten years and finds it extremely satisfying to have the opportunity to help clients heal pain and discomfort due to stress or injury.
+Latoya has been a massage therapist for sixteen years and finds it extremely satisfying to have the opportunity to help clients heal pain and discomfort due to stress or injury.
 She studied at the Chicago School of Massage Therapy in 2005 and became a licensed massage therapist in 2007.
 She moved to Miami in 2013 and continues to work in the area.

 Latoya specializes in Swedish, deep tissue, sports, injury recovery, trigger point and cupping techniques.
 She feels that the most enjoyable aspect of massage is being present and listening to the client’s needs, as well as, paying attention to physical cues and being able to apply the techniques necessary to promote change and healing.

 Cupping therapy involves creating a small area of low pressure next to the skin.
 A variety of tools can be used to accomplish this.
 The most common being a mechanical pump.

 Sports massage therapy is similar to a Swedish massage therapy but focused on individuals who participate in sports and are looking to help prevent injuries.